raystack/firehose/docs/reference/configuration.md

 * Type: `required`

 #### <a name="SINK_PROM_LABEL_NAME_PROTO_INDEX_MAPPING" /> `SINK_PROM_LABEL_NAME_PROTO_INDEX_MAPPING`
-The mapping of fields and the corresponding proto index which will be set as the label name on Cortex.
+The mapping of proto fields to metric lables.
 This is a JSON field.
+Each metric defined in `SINK_PROM_METRIC_NAME_PROTO_INDEX_MAPPING` will have all the labels defined here.
 * Example value: `{"6":"customer_id"}`
 * Type: `optional`